AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     For more information, see [Enable log collection](/intl.en-US/Log Management/Log service/Enable log collection.md).

     **Note:** Log Service for WAF is a value-added service provided by WAF.
-It is available only after enabled.
+It is available only after you enable it.
 For more information, see [Enable Log Service for WAF](/intl.en-US/Log Management/Log service/Enable Log Service for WAF.md).

 -   Configure protection resources: Click the ![Configure protection resources](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3145248951/p97139.png) icon in the **Protection Resource** column to configure protection resources for the domain name.